 Easy to misdiagnose as

 A “model bug” or a “prompt injection” attack.
-Most of the time it’s just an unspecified output language combined with longer input than instruction.
-Check for an explicit language line before assuming malice.
+Most of the time it is just an unspecified output language combined with input that is longer than the instruction.
+Check for an explicit, high-priority language line before assuming malice.

 Prevention

-- Every multilingual system prompt should name the output language in the first 3 lines.
+- Every multilingual system prompt names the output language in its first three lines, as a highest-priority rule that explicitly overrides document and history language.

-- Few-shot example outputs all in the target language.
+- Few-shot example outputs are all in the target language.
 No exceptions.

-- Restate output language at the END of any one-shot user prompt for high-stakes calls.
+- Restate the output language at the END of any one-shot user prompt for high-stakes calls.

-- Validate output language post-hoc with a detector; retry with stronger instruction if mismatched.
+- Validate output language post-hoc with a detector; retry with a stronger instruction on mismatch.

-- For chat sessions, store and inject user language preference on every turn.
+- For chat sessions, store the user’s language preference and re-inject it on every turn, not just the first.

 FAQ

-- Should I include the language instruction in English or in the target language?
+- Should I write the language instruction in English or in the target language?
 Both, ideally.
-Models follow native-language instructions more strongly when generating that language.
+Models follow native-language instructions more strongly when generating that language, so for non-English targets, add the same rule once in that language too.

 - Does temperature affect language drift?
-Yes — higher temperatures (>0.8) increase drift on borderline cases.
-Drop to 0.3 for language-critical tasks.
+Yes.
+Higher temperatures (above ~0.8) increase drift on borderline cases.
+Drop to around 0.3 for language-critical tasks.

 Related